Translations

 On some specific cases, server translation could be useful.
 For example, filter a list on labels and send results to client.
 A method is supplied to achieve that:

-minetest.get_translated_string(lang_code, string): resolves translations in the given string just like the client would, using the translation files for lang_code.
-For this to have any effect, the string needs to contain translation markup, e.g. minetest.get_translated_string("fr", S("Hello")).
+core.get_translated_string(lang_code, string): resolves translations in the given string just like the client would, using the translation files for lang_code.
+For this to have any effect, the string needs to contain translation markup, e.g. core.get_translated_string("fr", S("Hello")).

-The lang_code to use for a given player can be retrieved from the table returned by minetest.get_player_information(name).
+The lang_code to use for a given player can be retrieved from the table returned by core.get_player_information(name).

 IMPORTANT: This functionality should only be used for sorting, filtering or similar purposes.
 You do not need to use this to get translated strings to show up on the client.